 You can use the Bookings page of the CRC.
 Select the time slot you would like, and you will receive a confirmation email from us after your booking is completed.

 There are NO WALK-INS AVAILABLE at any time for any reasons.
-Make an appointment with Pier if you need to.
+Make an appointment with Megan if you need to.

 Following the university’s guidelines, a single GSA will help only one student at a time.